Astronomer who never gets tired of looking at the Universe

 My connections to STFC science and technology:

-I am working towards my PhD in the Astrophysics Research Institute, which is heavily supported by STFC funding.
+I am working towards my PhD in the Astrophysics Research Institute, which is receives a lot of support from STFC.

 Favourite thing to do in my job: Travelling and meeting people from all over the world.